-- assessing whether the disclosure in the financial statements in respect of the fair value accounting of investments in subsidiaries is in compliance with IFRS requirements.
+- assessing whether the disclosure in the financial statements in respect of the fair value accounting of investments in subsidiaries and disclosures for significant accounting judgments and estimates are in compliance with IFRS requirements.

 All the above procedures were completed in a satisfactory manner.